Texas Network Connections

 - Help networks become self-sustaining

 - Taking these first steps of starting a network leaves me feeling hopeful that we can build a strong community of support for my daughter

 - I know that this network will be such an important and special part of my sister’s life, and I look forward to future meetings and all that is to come!

 - Meeting with the network has put a dent in my skepticism

 - Over time, I see network members becoming more vested in my son’s future

 What does a network cost?
-Texas Network Connections will recruit and train facilitators, who, for a flat fee of $750, will assist the family to start up a network.
+Texas Network Connections will recruit and train facilitators, who, for a flat fee, will assist the family to start up a network.
 Our Facilitator will visit with a family to assess needs and wishes, identify potential network members, set up and facilitate the invitational meeting and then facilitate the next two network meetings.
 At this point, we hope the network is well launched, but for an hourly fee, our facilitator can arrange to facilitate future meetings or be available as a network resource.
 Our facilitators will also “reboot” inactive or ineffective networks.